Chevrotain/chevrotain/readme.md

          makes debugging trivial and provides great flexibility for inserting custom actions into the grammar.
     * Strong **Error Recovery** capabilities based on Antlr3's algorithms.
     * Automatic lookahead calculation for LL(1) grammars.
-    * In addition custom lookahead logic can be provided explicitly.
+    * In addition custom lookahead logic can be provided explicitly for LL(k) grammars.
     * Backtracking support.

   * **High performance** see: